bhargavikv/philosophy/art-for-introvert/entire-history/ancient-philosophy/3. homer/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Of course, we should understand that every new generation forms a new interpretation of classic texts.
 By the way, it is quite common in Europe.
 But we should keep in mind that, by translating Homer even today, we enrich our culture and language.
 We do not just retell Homer.
 This is why the diversity of interpretations that appears in culture is so highly valued.
 </p>
 <p>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Before we start discussing the first philosophers, I would like to recall the basic terms.
 In general, philosophy strongly depends on language.
 It is closely connected to it.
 Now let me touch upon some subject terms.
+First of all
-First of all, it is Ananke, Inevitability.
-It is a force that drives cosmic motion and reconstitutes order.
-Another word, arete, means "valor."
+- Ananke, Inevitability[^1] (necessity[^2]) It is a force that drives cosmic motion and reconstitutes order.
+- Arete, means "valor."
 To be honest, it is impossible to translate philosophy, because it is in close connection with the cultural paradigm, with language.
 So, the word "valor" is now interpreted completely differently than it was in the past.
 When we attempt to decipher an old culture and ancient philosophy with a modern conceptual apparatus and within the modern category system, we fail to fulfill the task.
 So, we should not use the word "justice," for example, the way we understand it today when we talk about Greece.
 In Greece, justice meant something